Skip to main content

 While islands are particularly vulnerable to climate change, they enjoy a naturally high potential of renewable energy sources to harness.
 Many islands have abundant renewable energy potential, which can be tapped to lead decarbonisation.
 However, access to reliable, clean and competitive sources of energy remains a main concern of island communities in the EU.
 Although it is often technically and financially possible to develop renewable energy projects on islands, legal and regulatory frameworks, whether EU, national, regional or local, are not always fitfor purpose.

-Report: Technical Assistance for Ceantar na nOileán
+Report: Technical Assistance - Renewable energy for Prangli, Estonia

 Subscribe to ENGLISH (EN)